-OJJDP expects to make one award of as much as \$650,000 for a 36-month project period, beginning on October 1, 2015.
+OJJDP expects to make one cooperative agreement for as much as \$400,000 for a 12-month project period, beginning on October 1, 2015.

-OJJDP may, in certain cases, provide supplemental funding in future years to awards under this solicitation.
+Based on the availability of funds and determination of successful performance, OJJDP may provide annual continuation funding for as many as 2 additional years under this solicitation.
 Important considerations in decisions regarding supplemental funding include, among other factors, the availability of funding, strategic priorities, assessment of the quality of the management of the award (for example, timeliness and quality of progress reports), and assessment of the progress of the work funded under the award.